wdlea/neural_thingamajigy/README.md

     // Make an instance with weights and biases randomly intialized let mut network = MyNetwork::random(&mut OsRng);
-    // Training data in (input, expected output) pairs let data = [
+    // Training data in (input, expected output) pairs
+    // This data is the 4 possible inputs and respective outputs
+    // from the XOR operation.
+    let data = [
         (Vector2::new(0f32, 0f32), Vector1::new(0f32)),
         (Vector2::new(1f32, 0f32), Vector1::new(1f32)),